soccermatics/Soccermatics/index.rst

 formal requirements for entry, allowing your organisitaion to benefit from it.
 We help participants to work with their own data on the assignments.
-The course ran for professionals in January 2023 and was attended by data scientists from Europes big leagues (including the Premier League), national organisations and clubs from all over the world.
+The course ran for professionals ran twice in 2023 and was attended by data scientists from Europes big leagues (including sevral from the Premier League), national organisations and clubs from all over the world.

-It will run again in September 2023.
+It will run again in September 2024.
 The cost is €1600 per person (discounts if several participants from same organisation).
 It is run by `Twelve Football<https://twelve.football/course>`_ where you can find more info and register.